bigchaindb/bigchaindb/docs/source/installing-server.md

 ## Install BigchainDB Server

 BigchainDB Server has some OS-level dependencies.
-In particular, you need to install the OS-level dependencies for the Python **cryptography** package.
-Instructions for installing those dependencies on your OS can be found in the [cryptography package documentation](https://cryptography.io/en/latest/installation/).

 On Ubuntu 14.04, we found that the following was enough:
 ```text